oedmarap/lanyon/README.md

 <input type="checkbox" class="sidebar-checkbox" id="sidebar-checkbox" {% if page.title =="Home" %}checked{% endif %}>
 ```

-## Development

-Lanyon has two branches, but only one is used for active development.

-- `master` for development.  **All pull requests should be to submitted against `master`.**
-- `gh-pages` for our hosted site, which includes our analytics tracking code. **Please avoid using this branch.**

 ## Author

 **Mark Otto**
 - <https://github.com/mdo>
 - <https://twitter.com/mdo>

 ## License

 Open sourced under the [MIT license](LICENSE.md).

-<3